Civil Enforcement Officer

 This is a varied role, which involves issuing penalty charge notices to vehicles parked in contravention of the Traffic Regulation Orders for On-Street locations in the Wychavon District, and also in the Off-Street car parks.
 Work is completed mainly on foot and will involve moving between sites.

-The roles are full time, 37 hours per week and will require you to work flexibly on a rota basis, covering a variety of shifts including weekend working.
+The role is part time, 14.8 hours split io/’’over a Monday and a Saturday and will require you to work flexibly on a rota basis, including Bank Holidays.

 With a good standard of education with qualifications in English and Mathematics, you’ll need to be highly motivated with good interpersonal skills and be able to confidently and calmly handle sensitive (and sometimes confrontational) situations in a professional manner, where being firm but polite is a necessity.
 You will need good communication skills and an ability to work on your own initiative.